How to Interpret Mold Test Results or

 Due to the lack of set government standards, the environmental consulting industry follows general principals when evaluating mold test results.
 On basic level mold levels should be higher outside than inside, but the details of the test results when making this comparison is extremely important.
 A mold testing report should cover the following topics:

-What are the dominant molds present in the sample obtained from the target or complainant room.
+What are the dominant molds present in the sample obtained from the target or complaint room?
 Are the molds present in the control samples?
-For examples if Cladosporium is dominating in target or complainant room but is insignificant in outdoor and control sample, we can conclude the source is in complainant room, even though Cladosporium originates from outdoor sources.
+For example, if Cladosporium is dominating in target or complaint room, but is insignificant in outdoor and control sample, we can conclude the source is in complaint room, even though Cladosporium originates from outdoor sources.

 The physical condition of the area sampled (water damaged, odors, and water or past water damage present).
 Plain and simple, mold needs moisture, environmental professionals inspect structures for excessive moisture.
 Water damaged building materials (basement Sheetrock wall) that was replaced BUT not remediated can hide mold growth and mold spores.

 How do you compare (interpret) the sampling data from mold spore trap air samples?